YF-T/AQLM_mychange/code_analysis_report.md

 ) -> Sequence[float]:
     """
     Update outs_tensor with new activations and optionally compute sample-wise mse loss with previous activations
-    :param layer: transformer layer with one or more linear layer to be quantized
-    :param inps_tensor: a tensor of input activations, [nsamples_per_device, seq_len, hidden_size]
-    :param outs_tensor: a tensor to write output activations into, [nsamples_per_device, seq_len, hidden_size]
-    :note: outs_tensor must contain previous activations with which to compute MSE loss
-    :param compute_mse: if True, return a list of sample-wise mse losses; if False, return an empty sequence
-    :param forward_args: additional keyword arguments, e.g. attention mask
-    :returns: a list of mean squared errors for each sequence
     """
     device = torch.device(f"cuda:{torch.cuda.current_device()}" if torch.cuda.is_available() else "cpu")
     out_losses = []